Beating Depression

 Our bodies are brilliantly designed, complex, biochemical machines with significant physiological, neurological and spiritual feedback circuits that need to be managed wisely.

-With the exception of fasting, the suggestions below will take 2-3 weeks to produce results and 2-3 months to heal.
-Fasting can reduce the time to benefit significantly.
+With the exception of fasting and cold water immersion therapy, the suggestions below will take 2-3 weeks to produce results and 2-3 months to heal.
+Fasting and cold water therapy have been shown to quickly reset dopamine levels and accelerate the recovery time ... assuming you've addressed the source problem.

 Please note neither Harvey Rough or LifeBlood are registered medical or psychological services.
 We provide the following material in good faith for your consideration.
 We're here to help you build and maintain a healthier perspective on life.